 NAMAI was incorporated on 27 January 2010.
 NAMAI is the company through which private investors had invested in the NAMA Group prior to their exit on 26 May 2020.
 From this date, NAMA held a 100% shareholding in NAMAI.
-On 22 August 2024 and 27 September 2024, NAMAI acquired investment property assets.
+During 2024 NAMAI acquired investment property assets.
 On 30 September 2024, the shareholding in National Asset Residential Property Services D.A.C.
 (NARPS) held by National Asset Property Management D.A.C.
 (NAPM) was transferred to NAMAI.
+On 13 February 2025, NAMAI distibuted its shareholding in NARPS to NAMA.